fe-data/fe-docs/docs/hooks/scan_error_text.rst

     9. ‘*Wrong type of qrcode*’.
 The qrocde presented is not one that was generated for a tracking event.
     10. ‘*Invalid track signature*’.
 The FE Scan App submitted an invalid track signature.
     11. ‘*Invalid finish API key*’.
 An invalid API key (not level 9) was used in the FE Scan App
     12. ‘*You cannot scan this checkpoint*’.
-The 'Force Tracking App' is set; no level 0 and level 1 scans are possible with the Scann App, they  need to uploaded automatically by the Tracking App.
+The 'Force Tracking App' is set; no level 0 and level 1 scans are possible with the Scan App, they  need to uploaded automatically by the Tracking App.
+    13. ‘*Ticket already temporarily left the event*’.
+A level 7 (Temporarily leave) scan was already done.
+    14. ‘*Ticket already re-entered the event*’.
+A level 8 (Re-enter) scan was already done.

 **$scancode**
     (*string*) The scancode used.